Sexually Transmitted Infections

-How will I know if the treatment has worked?
+How will I know the treatment has worked?

 I've been told by a partner that they have an STI?

-How can I stop this spreading to others?
+How can I protect myself and stop this spreading to others?

 Practicing safe sex and using a condom every time is the best advice.